securityfirst/tent-content/contents_en/travel/vehicles/beginner/driving-guidelines.md

   *	May represent a security risk;
   *	May damage perceptions of you and your work.

-*For example, carrying a soldier as a passenger may create the appearance that you are travelling or working together and compromise your independence.*
+*Travelling with armed or uniformed personnel may imply that you are working together and compromise your independence.*

 ## Don't risk your life